Posted by Ben Crowley in Product Information

 However, in terms of it’s final composition, Future Whey is more like a Whey protein or other complete protein source as it consists of a full spectrum of amino acids, including all Essential Amino Acids (EAAs) which support muscle growth, recovery and more.

 Unlike whey or casein though, Future Whey does not start off as dairy matter (cheese or milk makes whey and casein proteins), as the amino acids are made individually from the fermentation process.

 Finally, Future Whey has been developed as a substitute for whey protein – WPI, WPC, Protein Matrix+ or any other protein blend you may enjoy.
-Its serving size is very similar to a regular protein shake and the total quantity of amino acids derived from a serve is equal to or higher than a protein shake.
+Its serving size is very similar to a regular protein shake and the total quantity of amino acids derived from a single-serve is equal to or higher than a whey protein shake.